While you get ready to set this game up, pop your puppy in the crate, in another room, or have someone else holding him.

-As he gobbles his treats, tell him what a good critter he is, continue to use your voice to get him excited about the game and the prospects of the hunt.
+As he gobbles his treats, tell him what a good pup he is, continue to use your voice to get him excited about the game and the prospects of the hunt.
 “What a good puppy!”
 “Do you wanna find it?”
 “Where is it?”
 “Hunt it up!”

-- Children can be safely and effectively involved when supervised.
+- Children can safely and effectively be involved when supervised.